FabianBeiner/Todoist-PHP-API-Library/README.md

 ### Composer

-If you don’t have Composer installed, follow the [installation instructions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+If you don’t have Composer installed, follow the [installation instructions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).

-Once composer is installed, execute the following command in your project root to install this library:
+Once Composer is installed, execute the following command in your project root to install this library:

 ```sh
 composer require fabian-beiner/todoist-php-api-library